HGVSnomenclature/VarNomen/_bg-material/standards.md

 _**NOTE:**_  We are in contact with the ISCN to learn whether the translation tables shown is recognised by ISCN as correct.

-To facilitate translating variant descriptions based on [_ISCN_](/bg-material/consultation/ISCN/) recommendations, human chromosomal band descrptions need to be translated to genomic positions ([_see Complex (HGVS/ISCN)_](/recommendations/DNA/variant/complex/)).
+To facilitate translating variant descriptions based on [_ISCN_](/bg-material/consultation/ISCN/) recommendations, human chromosomal band descriptions need to be translated to genomic positions ([_see Complex (HGVS/ISCN)_](/recommendations/DNA/variant/complex/)).
 For this translation the table below can be used.
 Translations are shown for genome builds hg19/GRCh37 and hg38/GRCh38.
+Translation is based on the UCSC cytoBand file downloadeds for [_hg19_](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz) and [_hg38_](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBand.txt.gz).

 {:.table .table-bordered}